WARNING: Some images may be disturbing to some viewers.

 Friday, January 26, 1968.
 That's me when I was 19 at LZ Betty, 16 miles south of the DMZ, just south of Quang Tri City, Vietnam.
 I was our team's radio operator on a Long Range Reconnaissance Patrol attached to the First Air Cavalry Division.
 The war had reached its peak and the North Vietnamese siege of the Marine combat base at Khe Sanh was underway just miles behind me.
 For once I knew I was finally in the right place at the right time.

 Saturday, January 27, 1968.
-My team leader, Sergeant Douglas Parkinson, manning the .50 machine gun atop our water tower at LZ Betty, just days before the Communist Tet Offensive.
+My team leader, Sergeant Douglas Parkinson, manning the .50-caliber machine gun atop our water tower at LZ Betty, just days before the Communist Tet Offensive.
 I'm a very lucky man to have had Doug as my leader and mentor.
 He had a quiet strength of character, sound thinking, and a kind, fatherly manner, all of which made me feel safe.
 Note, the LAW next to Doug's side.
 Ten days later members of the North Vietnamese Army (NVA) overran the 5th Special Forces camp at Lang Vei, 35 miles west, with flamethrowers and eleven Soviet PT76 tanks.

 Same date but dawn.
 The rising smoke is from the Marine combat base at Dong Ha, eight miles north, after their ammo dump was hit by an enemy rocket during the night.
 At this moment five enemy battalions were attacking Quang Tri City, approaching our landing zone.
 To stop allied troops from intervening, three other enemy infantry battalions deployed as blocking forces, all supported by a 122mm-rocket battalion and two heavy-weapons companies armed with 82mm mortars and 75mm recoilless rifles.
 I had a front row seat atop our water tower with a twenty power spotting scope and I felt as if the enemy were close enough to talk to.
-Instead I spotted for my company commander, Captain Michael Gooding, as he shot the enemy with a four powered M14.
+Instead I spotted for my company commander, Captain Michael Gooding, as he shot the enemy with a two-and-a-half-power scope-mounted M14.

 Friday, February 2, 1968.
 The battle of Tet ended as suddenly as it began and our medic, Cpl.
 Johnny Suggs, is standing in the cemetery just north of our LZ next to remnants of the 812th NVA Regiment, 324th Division, who attacked the southern fringe of Quang Tri City and us.